Health Services

 MA General Law, Chapter 71, Section 57 requires physical exams and immunizations for all students upon entry into school and at certain intervals thereafter.
 Physical exams are required upon enrollment and Grade 10.
 Physical forms can be faxed, mailed, or dropped off at the school.
 This form must be signed and dated by the child’s physician, not printed from the health portal.

-MIAA requires an updated physical form on file with the nurse to be eligible to participate in school sports.
-To participate in sports, the student must have an updated physical on file in the nurse's office.
-If you know your child is going to participate in sports while at NCAHS, please plan in advance and make an early appointment with your physician's office.
+MIAA requires an updated physical form to participate in school sports.
+Physicals are good for 13 months.
+The student must have an updated physical on file in the Nurse's office.
+If you know your child will participate in sports while at NCAHS, please plan in advance and make an early appointment with your physician's office.
 Physical forms can be faxed, mailed, or dropped off at the school.

 Health Insurance